hellerve/blog/wip/Reading_Review:_System_Dynamics.md

 - [Julian Assange and the Computer Conspiracy; “To destroy this invisible government”](https://zunguzungu.wordpress.com/2010/11/) is a long meditation by Aaron Bady on Julian Assange and his views on regimes, authoritarianism, and how to oppose it.
-He praises Julian Assange, and that probably won’t jive well with everyone—I’m not really a fan myself—, but he probably has some interesting insights into resistance against regimes that are worth talking about, so this article does just that.
+He praises Julian Assange, and that probably won’t jive well with everyone—I’m not really a fan myself, and neither is Sumana—, but he probably has some interesting insights into resistance against regimes that are worth talking about, so this article does just that.
 - [Open Source Archetypes: A Framework For Purposeful Open Source](https://blog.mozilla.org/blog/2018/05/15/whats-your-open-source-strategy-here-are-10-answers/) is a paper commissioned by Mozilla and written by [Open Tech Strategies](https://opentechstrategies.com/).
 It gives an overview of